bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>7.
 Manipulate Data Attributes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-HTML5 introduced data attributes, which are custom attributes that you can use to store extra information about an element.
-These are particularly useful for adding data to an element without affecting its visual structure.
+<p>HTML5 introduced data attributes, which are custom attributes that you can use to store extra
+information about an element.
+These are particularly useful for adding data to an element without affecting its visual structure.</p>
 <ul>
   <li><b><mark>dataset</mark></b>: A special property in JavaScript that allows you to access data attributes.</li>
 </ul>